Contraz/demosys-py/docs/source/settings.rst

-The ``settings.py`` file must be present in your project and contains (you guessed right!) settings for the framework.
-This is pretty much identical to Django.
+The ``settings.py`` file must be present in your project and contains (you guessed right!) settings for the project.
+This is pretty much identical in Django.

 When running your project with ``manage.py``, the script will set the ``DEMOSYS_SETTINGS_MODULE`` environment variable.
-This tells the framework where it can import its settings from.
-If the environment variable is not set, the framework cannot start.
+This tells the framework where it can import the project settings.
+If the environment variable is not set the project cannot start.

 OPENGL
 ^^^^^^

-Using these values you are sure it will run on all platforms.
-OS X only supports forward compatible core contexts.
-This will ensure deprecation older features.

-**We cannot guarantee that the framework will work properly for non-default values, and you should assume severe a performance hit.**
+..
+Warning:: We cannot guarantee that the framework will work properly for non-default values, and you should assume severe a performance hit if backwards compatibility is enabled.
+   It might of curse make sense in some cases if you bring in existing draw code from older projects.
+Be extra careful when using deprecated OpenGL states.

+Using these values we can be more confident that cross-platform support is upheld.
+Remember that some platforms/drivers such as on OS X, core profiles can only be forward compatible or the context creation will simply fail.

+The default OpenGL version is 4.1.
+Some older systems might need that tuned down to 3.3, but generally 4.1 is widely supported.

 .. code:: python